Regularized Brascamp-Lieb inequalities via Optimal Transport and Study of Equality Cases: Finiteness and Structure of Regularized Brascamp-Lieb Inequalities

 \\

-The conditions of finiteness can immediately be treated for the case $\mathcal Q>0$.
+The conditions of finiteness, which will only be considered in the case $I=\{1,\cdots,m\}$, can immediately be treated for the case $\mathcal Q>0$.
 The supremum may be extended continuously to semi-definite $B_i$ and as a supremum over a compact interval, it is finite and attained.
-More precisely, Thus, an extremiser exists in the range $0 \leq B_i \leq Q_i$ but the expression vanishes when $\det(B_i)=0$ for some $i$ and hence at the extremum, one has $B_i>0$ for all $1 \leq i \leq m.$
+More precisely, Thus, an extremizer exists in the range $0 \leq B_i \leq Q_i$ but the expression vanishes when $\det(B_i)=0$ for some $i$ and hence at the extremum, one has $B_i>0$ for all $1 \leq i \leq m.$

 \\